What Is GEO vs. SEO?

 2. How long does it take to see results from GEO?

 Faster than traditional SEO.
 While SEO can take 6-12 months to rank, GEO effects can appear in weeks if you structure content correctly and get indexed by AI crawlers.
 But consistency matters: you need a steady stream of authoritative content.
+In my experience, clients see first AI citations within 4-8 weeks.

 3. Does GEO work for local businesses?